-A. Advocates' functions.
+- A. Advocates' functions.
 Advocates serve at the pleasure of the court having jurisdiction over the proceeding in which the advocate has been appointed.
-In general, an advocate's functions are as follows:

-- 1. To support the child throughout the court proceedings; - 2.
-To establish a relationship with the child to better understand his or her particular needs and desires; - 3.
-To communicate the child's needs and desires to the court in written reports and recommendations; - 4.
-To identify and explore potential resources, which will facilitate early family reunification or alternative permanency planning; - 5.
-To provide continuous attention to the child's situation to ensure that the court's plans for the child are being implemented; - 6.
-To the fullest extent possible, to communicate and coordinate efforts with the case manager/social worker; - 7.
-To the fullest extent possible, to communicate and coordinate efforts with the child's attorneys; and - 8.
-To investigate the interests of the child in other judicial or administrative proceedings outside juvenile court; report to the juvenile court concerning same; and, with the approval of the court, offer his/her services on behalf of the child to such other courts or tribunals. - B. Sworn officer of the court.
+In general, an advocate's functions are as follows: - o To support the child throughout the court proceedings; - To establish a relationship with the child to better understand their particular needs and desires; - To communicate the child's needs and desires to the court in written reports and recommendations; - o To identify and explore potential resources, which will facilitate early family reunification or alternative permanency planning; - To provide continuous attention to the child's situation to ensure that the court's plans for the child are being implemented; - To the fullest extent possible, to communicate and coordinate efforts with the case manager/social worker; - To the fullest extent possible, to communicate and coordinate efforts with the child's attorneys; and - O To investigate the interests of the child in other judicial or administrative proceedings outside juvenile court; report to the juvenile court concerning same; and, with the approval of the court, offer their services on behalf of the child to such other courts or tribunals. - B. Sworn officer of the court.
 An advocate is an officer of the court and is bound by these rules.
-Each advocate shall be sworn in by a Superior Court judge before beginning his/her duties, and shall subscribe to the written oath set forth in Appendix II. - C. Specific duties.
-The court shall, in its initial order of appointment, and thereafter in any subsequent order, specifically delineate the advocate's duties in each case, which may include independent investigation of the circumstances of the case, interviewing and observing the child and other appropriate individuals, reviewing appropriate records and reports, consideration of visitation rights for the child's grandparents and other relatives, and reporting back directly to the Court as indicated.
-If no specific duties are outlined by court order, the advocate shall discharge his/her obligation to the child and the court in accordance with the general duties set forth in Rule 6.02.2 above.
-(Effective January 1, 1997.)
+Each advocate shall be sworn in by a Superior Court judge before beginning their duties, and shall subscribe to the written oath set forth in Appendix I. - C. Specific duties.
+The court shall, in its initial order of appointment, and thereafter in any subsequent order, specifically delineate the advocate's duties in each case, which may include independent investigation of the circumstances of the case, interviewing and observing the child and other appropriate individuals, reviewing appropriate records and reports, consideration of visitation rights for the child's grandparents and other relatives, and reporting back directly to the court as indicated.
+If no specific duties are outlined by court order, the advocate shall discharge their obligation to the child and the court in accordance with the general duties set forth in Local Rule 6.02.2.